Home » Past Events

 Discussants: Osgoode graduate students Divyaa Dhankar (who was also the organizer of the event), Luna Xiaolu Li and Shadi Nasseri.

-A Zoom video of this hybrid event will be available here shortly.
+A Zoom recording of this hybrid presentation will be posted shortly.